Seanba/SuperPrefabReplacement/README.md

 ![Appearing Blocks Imported](./docs/appearing-blocks-replaced.png)

-> **Tip**: Changes to your Prefab Replacements are not autoumatically applied to Tiled maps in your project.
+> **Tip**: Changes to your Prefab Replacements list are not autoumatically applied to Tiled maps in your project.
 You will need to resave your Tiled map file (easiest and fastest) or use the `Reimport Tiled Assets` button in the SuperTiled2Unity settings window.

 Custom Properties Supported
 ---------------------------